BY AT LEAST 100%

 To see the benefits of this even faster in your guitar playing, implement the next adjustment below:

-A common mistake people make while playing guitar fast is not using enough force in their pick attack.
+A common guitar playing mistake people make while playing fast is not using enough force in their pick attack.
 Unlike your fretting hand (which should generally be using as little energy as needed to fret the notes), your picking hand should often use MORE force (in comparison) to articulate each note you play.
-This will make your playing sound more clear and prevent it from turning into a sloppy mess whenever you play guitar fast.
+This will make your fast guitar playing sound more clear and prevent it from turning into a sloppy mess whenever you play guitar fast.

-How To Put These 3 Ideas Together To Improve Your Two-Hand Synchronization:
+How To Put These 3 Guitar Playing Ideas Together To Improve Your Two-Hand Synchronization:

-Step 1: Choose any short and repeating exercise (like the one below) and practice it by implementing all the adjustments described in this article.
+Step 1: Choose any short guitar playing exercise (like the one below) and practice it by implementing all the adjustments described in this article.
 It’s important to use something that is very simple to play and memorize, so you can focus EXACTLY on the technical elements you are practicing.

 Two-Hand Synchronization Practice Lick:

-Step 2: Play the exercise for a one minute using A LOT of force.
+Step 2: Perform the fast guitar playing exercise for a one minute using A LOT of force.
 After the minute passes, play with much less force for another minute.
 This will force you to pay close attention to the precision in your picking hand (and will make it infinitely easier to keep your hands in sync).

 Step 3: Pick each note in the lick while using only downstrokes for 1-2 minutes.